 We have preschool classes for 4-5 yr. olds.
 Boys and Girls classes for ages 6 yrs. and up.
 Trampoline and Tumble classes for more advanced students.
 We are able to customize some options as well.
 Please talk with our staff about custom options.

-At the time of posting, we are limited to 25% of our usual capacity.
-This is set by the state of New Jersey in accordance with CDC guidelines and will change up or down as mandated.
+During COVID, capacity is set by the state of New Jersey in accordance with CDC guidelines and will change up or down as mandated.